 Ex.
 5 illustrates a B-3 setting where the fundamental is combined with the four upper drawbars.
 While this setting is sometimes called the “skating rink” tone, it’s really just misunderstood.
 When you use this tone in the right musical context, you soar joyously above the fray.
 Think of Al Kooper’s B-3 part on Bob Dylan's 1965 classic “Like a Rolling Stone.”
 There is a kind of grandeur in this tone too, like a little brother of the “8088 variations.”
 This sonority is often used by gospel and jazz organists, and in this context, its “churchiness” makes it speak as a bona fide voice of righteous indignation.
 Adding C3 chorus will make it even more righteously angry!

 “For authenticity, whatever reverb you use should be inserted pre-rotary effect, and should be of the spring type,”says Andy Burton.
-Burton is currently touring the world playing Hammond B-3 (and other keyboards) with John Mayer.
-He has also performed with artists like Rufus Wainwright, Curtis Stigers, Ian Hunter, and Robert Plant.
+Burton is currently touring the world playing Hammond B-3 (and other keyboards) with Little Steven and the Disciples of Soul.
+He has also performed with artists like John Mayer, Cyndi Lauper, Rufus Wainwright, Curtis Stigers, Ian Hunter, and Robert Plant.
 Find out more by following @andyburtonmusic on Twitter.